celest-dev/website/docs/functions/middleware.md

 ## Next steps

 You now know how to attach and stack middleware to a single or group of functions.
+You can follow our more of our guides to learn more about [using logging](/docs/functions/logging.md) or [defining custom exceptions](/docs/functions/exceptions.md) for your Celest Functions.